 Personal noncommercial signs, posters, flags, or banners, on or in the owner's private area are allowed in accordance with the California Civil Code.
 No other signs shall be permitted except house address identification numbers, "job identification" signs and "for sale" or "for rent" signs.
-TSRA maintains standard house number, "for sale," or "for rent" sign formats to be used by all owners and real estate offices.
-Construction-related signs shall be limited to two per site and a maximum area of six square feet, and shall be of earth-tone colors or black and white.
+TSRA maintains road or trails and shall be contained in an enclosure that is constructed as an integral part of the building complex.
+Trash containers must be inaccessible to wildlife.